Apart from widths, many customers over the years have asked me about spring bar diameters.

 Most of you would know spring bars attach to watch lugs to hold the strap or bracelet in-place and come in various widths to suit your particular watch.
 Standard or ‘quick fit’ / ‘quick release’ are also optional.
 Quick release have vastly improved over the years and therefore i recommend fitting quick release over standard spring bars – easy to fit and remove without scratching your watch or stabbing yourself with a spring bar tool.

-Measure between the lug of your watch with vernier calipers to determine correct ‘lug width’.
+Always measure between the lug of your watch with vernier calipers to determine correct ‘lug width’.

 Spring Bar Diameters